My Domain Name Is Taken

 .ag Antigua & Barbuda Nic AG

 Whether you are brainstorming to modify your domain just enough to find a relevant and available .com, or if you are starting from scratch.
 Be memorable.
+If people can remember your name, they will be able to find you online easily.
+Keep it simple, short, and sweet.

 Try to keep it to one or two words and avoid tricky words that might be difficult to spell.
 Avoid hyphens dashes or intentional misspellings.
 That will only complicate matters.
 Stay relevant.
 Your domain name should imply what your company does.
 If someone already owns a trademark, stay away from it.
 If you are deciding on a new domain name, and will also be setting up social media accounts, make sure that the appropriate handles are available, so you can keep everything looking consistent.